What Is HDD? See The Ultimate Guide of Hard Disk Drive - Qiling

 #1.
 How to Install A HDD

-Once everything is reconnected, you can turn on your computer.
-It should automatically detect the new hard drive and prompt you to format it.
-Once it is formatted, you can start using it like any other computer hard drive.
-Now that you know how to install a new hard drive, you can easily upgrade your storage capacity or replace an old drive with a new one.
+Once you've reconnected everything, turn on your computer, and it should automatically detect the new hard drive, prompting you to format it.
+After formatting, you can start using it like any other computer hard drive.
+This allows you to easily upgrade your storage capacity or replace an old drive with a new one.

 Follow the in-depth, step-by-step tutorial: